Joseph-Lines454/COMP-3016---Joseph-Lines---Mars-Conquer/README.md

 The Alien then throws a fruit at the user which is designed to significantly decrease their health.
 The player is able to dodge this attack by croutching.
 The player is then able to attack the Alien, killing the alien.
 If the user beats the Alien, the next round will commence where the Alien will get a bit harder (the amount of moves that they can throw is increased).
 The players Aim is to beat the Alien in all three rounds and if successfull, they will have their score which is time based compared to the highest score.
 The highest score will be overwritten if the player scored higher than the highest score.
 If they player falters in any round, the Alien wins and the player loses.

+How to Run Executable/ Futher details on how to play the game:

+Click on the exe within the Evil Space Man Folder.
+The executable should boot up.
+Click any key to start playing.
+Use A and D to walk around.
+Use R,F and SPACE to attack.
+Use C to croutch.

 Dependencies used